Mindtoeye/Hoop/README.txt

-Hoop: a text mining and exploration workbench in Java.
-Primarily designed for narrative event extraction and text-based event forecasting, the workbench is a generic text and language machine learning sandbox that can be adopted to a wide variety of tasks.
+Hoop: a text mining and language exploration workbench in Java.
+Primarily designed for event extraction and text-based event forecasting, the workbench is a generic text and language machine learning sandbox that can be adopted to a wide variety of tasks.
+Hoop is a collection of modules (hoops) each of which can take linguistic input from one, process it and pass it onto another.
+Combining those modules or hoops allows you to create complex analysis systems.

-INFO!
-Please do not use the provided IDE for major investments in environment development since the project will be moved to use the Eclipse Workbench architecture in the near future.

 Author: Martin van Velsen <vvelsen@cs.cmu.edu>,<vvelsen@gmail.com>

+Notice!

+Currently the toolkit is being migrated to the Eclipse Workbench and although all the core module code will stay the same and will migrate, the integrated environment support will most likely drastically change.

+History

 Initially written as a set of support code for graduate classes and smaller narrative projects, the code is slowly growing to